3008 HUMAN HEALTH BUILDING

 Karen Harris, MSN, RN, WHNP-BC, Vice President of Patient Care Services/Chief Nursing Officer, Henry Ford West Bloomfield Hospital

-Kathleen M. Ryan, RN, MHSA, is a member of the West Region Board of Trustees for St. John Providence Health System
+Kathleen M. Ryan, RN, MHSA, Vice Chair West Region Board of Trustees for Ascension-St. John Providence Health System

 Sandra Schmitt, RN, BSN, Manager, Nursing Development & Clinical Outreach, Beaumont Health

-Nancy Susick, RN, MSN, NE-BC, is Senior Vice President, Beaumont Health System, and President, Beaumont Health System-Troy
+Nancy Susick, RN, MSN, NE-BC, Senior Vice President, Beaumont Health System, and President, Beaumont Health-Troy

-Christine Zambricki, RN, FAAN, is the Chief Executive Officer of America’s Blood Centers
+Christine Zambricki, CRNA, RN, FAAN, Chief Executive Officer of America’s Blood Centers

 Accreditation and Program Review